How to Choose the Right Therapist in Singapore (And Make the Most of Your Sessions)

 On the one hand, online therapy in Singapore allows you to access it from anywhere in the world.
 It's especially helpful if you are busy, cannot travel, or live far away from the therapist’s home or centre.

 On the other hand, meeting a therapist face-to-face can help you feel comfortable and safer.
-Your therapist in Singapore may also find it easier to observe patterns in your body language.
+Meeting in person can make it easier for your counsellor to notice non-verbal cues, which can help guide and support your sessions.

 Therefore, when deciding your modality, think about what makes you comfortable, what kind of help you need, and how you like to talk to people.